AmitPhulera/sails-dynamodb-v1/README.md

 ## Defining Indexes

-Since sails do not allow any attributes other than that are hardcoded in waterline so there was no possibility to add keys which would differentiate the indexes.
+Since sails do not allow any attributes other than those which are hardcoded [here](https://github.com/balderdashy/waterline-schema/blob/master/accessible/valid-attribute-properties.js) in waterline-schema so there was no possibility to add keys which would differentiate the indexes.
-But on little bit digging I found description key which was of not that much use.
-So description was used to specify the indexes.
+But they have a **description** key which was safe to be used for storing user defined values, so this adapter uses **description** field to specify indexes in the models.

+Below is the list of how you will specify differnt indexes in the table.

 | Dynamo Index             | Sails Model                      |
 | :----------------------- | :------------------------------- |